jfcherng-roundcube/plugin-cloudview/README.md

 # Roundcube Plugin: Cloud View

-A Roundcube plugin which lets you have the option to view documents, spreadsheets, presentations and PDFs in the browser itself.
+A Roundcube plugin which lets you view documents, spreadsheets, presentations and PDFs in the browser with cloud viewers like Google Docs or Microsoft Office Web.

 ## Supported Attachment Formats